suyinw/prfaq-for-manifestation-skill/README.md

-# PRFAQ for Personal Manifiestation Skill
+# PRFAQ for Manifiestation Skill

 A skill for writing a **Personal PRFAQ** — a press release and FAQ written from the future, as if a goal for your own life, growth, or transformation has already